 by other software.

-For example maybe you want to backup files that have a certain filename in them:
+For example maybe you want to backup files which have a name that matches a certain pattern:

 $ find /tmp/somefiles | grep 'PATTERN' > /tmp/files_to_backup

 You can then use restic to backup the filtered files:

 $ restic -r /srv/restic-repo backup --files-from /tmp/files_to_backup /tmp/some_additional_file

 Paths in the listing file can be absolute or relative.

 Restic has a diff command which shows the difference between two snapshots and displays a small statistic, just pass the command two snapshot IDs: